Reindeer in the Spotlight - filming Lapland reindeer

 Lapland offers a range of assets for filmmakers of all kinds in addition to the experienced and versatile human resources such as those offered by Flatlight and Lapland Safaris.
 Those assets include spectacular landscapes and exotic extremes of light and climate, as well as the kind of cosy and romantic locations appropriate for a love-interest reality TV show.
 It was also an advantage that the local populace is accustomed to the sight of film crews making feature films, commercials and promotions on the fells and in the streets of Lapland towns.

 Johanna was one of a team of drivers provided by Lapland Safaris who ferried personnel between locations.

-“It helps that we know the terrain, the small tracks and roads, and locations,” she says.
+“It helps that we know the terrain, the small tracks and roads and locations,” she says.
 “We do this kind of thing every day, although this was on an especially big scale.”

 The format follows the pursuit of the central character – The Bachelor – of the love of his life by a process of gradually eliminating lady ‘candidates’.

 Confidentiality was also ensured by means of accommodating the entire visiting crew at the Lapland Hotel properties, namely the Riekonlinna Hotel in Saariselkä and the Bear’s Lodge, handily hidden out on the edge of the wilderness near the Arctic Circle.
-Finns are good at keeping secrets, so this wasn’t the biggest challenge.
+Of course, Finns are pretty good at keeping secrets, so this wasn’t the biggest challenge.